 Internal Linking Basics

-Quick and easy to do while writing content, Internal linking is a vital part of your websites structure, making it easier for visitors to navigate and search engine crawlers (spiders) to index your website properly, boosting your rankings.
+Quick and easy to do while writing content, Internal linking is a vital part of your websites structure, making it easier for visitors to navigate and search engines to index your website properly, boosting your rankings.

 What is Internal linking?

-These are links in the content of your website pages that link to other pages (or content on those other pages) on your website, as these links are all contained within your website they are internal links, as opposed to external links which are links to other websites.
+These are links in the content of your website pages that link to other pages (or content on those other pages) on your website, as opposed to external links which link to other websites.

 Why Should I Use Internal linking?